cypherfox/harper-hall.de/content/pages/the-holy-grails-of-dev-ops.md

 be.
 And therein lies the impossibility of obtaining the Grail: only a saint can even touch it, not mere mortals like you and me.

-But the ideals, which the grail represents, are still worthwhile to strive for, as they help humans to live better lives.
+But the ideals, which the Grail represents, are still worthwhile to strive for, as they help humans to live better lives.
 Not despite the fact that we will not reach them, but because of it.